Our Conservation Work

 • Left 2km of grassy field margins around arable fields

-• Established 1ha of wild bird cover containing kale, sunflower, millet, etc
+• Established 7ha of wild bird cover containing fodder radish, triticale, quinoa, mustard, kale and millet

 • Planted over 1000 native trees and shrubs (although these areas are kept discreet to maintain the open "wold" character of the farm)